ThomasSquall/Ingbling/README.md

 This annotation tells the framework that the class will write and read to the mongo collection called users.
 This annotation is required for all your collections/models.

-Now to add a User you just only have to do the following:
+Now, to add a User, you just have to do the following:

 ``` php
 function register()